cysouw/graphicalgrammar/text/germany.md

 In German grammars of the 18th and 19th Century there is a widespread conceptual distinction between a bare and an extended sentence.
 A bare sentence is mostly defined as a sentence with only a subject and a predicate without any attributive or adverbial modifiers; a minimal sentence of sorts.
 The examples given always have intransitive verbs and it remains unclear whether transitive sentences also could be "bare".
 An extended sentence, in contrast, contains additional modifiers, though subordinate clauses are mostly relegated to yet further categories of sentence structure.
 This distinction is mostly referred to using the German words *nackt* 'naked' vs. *ausgebildet* 'developed'.
 However, there is some interesting variations and discussion throughout the 19th Century about exactly which word should be used.

 The origin of this terminological distinction can probably be traced back to Meiner [-@meiner1781: 446], who uses the terms *bloß* 'bare' for a minimal sentence and *ausgebildet* 'developed' for a sentence with additional modifiers.
 Contemporaneously, Adelung [-@adelung1782: 572] uses the terms *einfach/nackt* 'simple/naked' and *ausgebildet* 'developed'.
-This terminology is slightly changed in the first edition of Heyse's grammar of German [@heyse1814: 492-492] into *einfach/rein* 'simple/pure' and *ausgebildet/erweitert* 'developed/extended'.
+This terminology is slightly changed in the first edition of Heyse's influential grammar of German [@heyse1814: 492-492] into *einfach/rein* 'simple/pure' and *ausgebildet/erweitert* 'developed/extended'.
 Then Heyse adjusted this again in the second edition by adding the term *nackt* 'naked, bare' as an alternative to *einfach* and *rein* [@heyse1820: 598].
 Finally, in the fourth edition of 1827 Heyse adds the term *bekleidet* 'dressed':

 > Solche Sätze […] kann man ~~ausgebildete~~, erweiterte, oder (im Gegensatze zu den nackten) ~~bekleidete~~ Sätze nennen. [@heyse1827: 636]
 >
 > ('Such sentences can be called "developed", "extended" or (opposite to "naked") "dressed" sentences.')

 The term *bekleidet* leads to a lot of discussion, because of the sexual connotations.
-The term *nackt* is not so much the problem, because this word in general is used to refer to situation without cover, like *nackter Boden* 'bare floor', and is also regularly used metaphorically, like in *nackte Angst* 'sheer terror'.
-So, in opposition to the words *ausgebildet* or *erweitert* there is no sexual connotation with the usage of the word *nackt*.
-However, in opposition to the word *bekleidet* 'dressed' the meaning of the word *nackt* suddenly obtains a clearly sexual connotation, clearly meaning 'nude'.
-Some authors seem to find this funny and probably consider it a good way to motivate students, while others strongly object to this as
+The term *nackt* is not so much the problem, because this German word in general is used to refer to situation without cover, like *nackter Boden* 'bare floor', and it is also regularly used metaphorically, like in *nackte Angst* 'sheer terror'.
+So, there is no sexual connotation with the usage of the word *nackt* when used in opposition to the words *ausgebildet* or *erweitert*.
+However, in opposition to the word *bekleidet* 'dressed' the meaning of the word *nackt* suddenly obtains a strong sexual connotation, clearly meaning 'nude'.
+Some authors [e.g. @billroth1834; @gotzinger1835] use *bekleidet*, maybe because they find it funny and consider it a nice joke to motivate students, while others strongly object to this choice of words as being vulgar, or at least tasteless.

-usage: billroth, götzinger

-against
+> Man nennt solche Sätze, welche nur die wesentlichen (Haupt-) Satztheile enthalten, ~~nackte~~, und solche, welche auch noch andere Theile enthalten, (nicht: ~~bekleidete~~, sondern) ~~ausgebildete~~ oder erweiterte Sätze. [@diesterweg1830: 166]

 > Von nackten und bekleideten Sätzen zu reden ist geschmacklos, von nackten und erweiterten ist nicht viel geschmackvoller und enthält außerdem einen schiefen Gegensatz, den man in keiner Schülerarbeit dulden würde. [@kern1883: 5]

-> Man nennt solche Sätze, welche nur die wesentlichen (Haupt-) Satztheile enthalten, ~~nackte~, und solche, welche auch noch andere Theile enthalten, (nicht: ~~bekleidete~~, sondern) ~~ausgebildete~~ oder erweiterte Sätze. [@diesterweg1830: 166]

 ## Preliminary groundwork